kvshah2/Game_of_Domination/README.md

 Three Players: Green, Red, and Blue Playing Pieces – 13 of each color Four Players: Green, Red, Blue and Yellow Playing Pieces – 13 of each color Take one playing piece of each color that is in the game.
 One player randomly selects one of the pieces to determine who will start the game.
-Setup the gameboard as shown below based on the number of players.
+Setup the gameboard based on the number of players.

 # Playing the Game
 On a player’s turn they will make one move.
 They can either make a single move, a multiple move, or a reserve move.